williambe/lightning/UPDATE.md

 * To migrate to Content Moderation, install the wbm2cm module and Drush (8.x or 9.x). **Back up your database**, then run ```drush wbm2cm-migrate``` to run the migration.
+* If you previously used a sub-profile to exclude Lightning Workflow's "Schedule Publication" sub-component (machine name lightning_scheduler), you will need to update your "excluded-dependencies" key in your sub-profile's info file to exclude "lightning_scheduler" instead.

 ### 2.2.2 to 2.2.3
 There are no manual update steps for thus version.